-Instead of forcing the camera to fit a wider view into a single frame, maybe you can consider taking some steps back and take the picture from a distance to get a wider view.
+Instead of forcing the camera to fit a wider view into a single frame, maybe you can consider taking some steps back and taking the picture from a distance to get a wider view.

 2. Keep Some Distance Between You and the Subject

-When you take a picture too close to the object, the chance of the lens distortion occurring is even greater.
+When you take a picture too close to the object, the chance of lens distortion occurring is even greater.

 It may also create a perspective distortion and give you another problem to deal with in post-production.

 This is why you need to keep a distance between yourself and the object you want to photograph.

 3. Pay Attention to the Composition and Add Some Space